0nlyjazz/0nlyjazz.github.io/README.md

 2. Configure and cross-compile stable kernel (5.15.y) for aarch64
 3. Configure and cross-compile busybox for aarch64
 4. Configure and cross-compile raspberry pi kernel for aarch64
+Note: I used kernel 5.15.y as it matches with my raspberry pi kernel version which I use.
+If you've a different kernel running, steps will be same moreorless.

 ### Step 3: Use Qemu to emulate arm64 cpu and bootup the kernel in it,